Mai (village): Geography and climate

 Time zone: IST (UTC+5:30).

-Annual temperatures range from a high of 47.6 °C (117.68 °F) in May to a low of 2.2 °C (35.96 °F) in January.
-Most of the rainfall occurs in the monsoon season between June and September, but some rain does fall during January and February.
+Annual temperatures fluctuate between a peak of 47.6 °C (117.68 °F) in May and a minimum of 2.2 °C (35.96 °F) in January.
+The majority of rainfall is concentrated during the monsoon season from June to September, although some precipitation also occurs in January and February.

 Demographics

 The total Population of Mai village as per 2011 census is 2895 of which 1559 are males and 1336 are females.Hindi is the local language.
 This village is part of the Braj region, it is located in Sadabad Tehsil, in Aligarh Division.Nearby village are Saroth, Ghooncha, Abhaipura, Chirawali, Nagla Banarasi, and Naupura.